nils-S-dev/pointing-poker/Readme.md

 In the project root you will find a `docker-compose-template.yaml` file.

 1. Copy it and rename it `docker-compose.yaml` or anything else that suits your case
 2. Adapt the environment variables defined for the `api` service.
 Make `JWT_SECRET` any randowm string feasible for encoding JSON Web Tokens.
-Make `CLIENT_URL` the URL where you want to host the application client (required for CORS).
+Make `ORIGIN` the URL where you want to host the application client (required for CORS).
 3. Adapt the build arguments defined for the `client` service.
 Make `API_URL` the URL where you want to host the application server.

 if required you can make adaptions to the Nginx configuration used for the React client at `./client/nginx/local.conf`